-Blood sugar (blood glucose) monitoring is the primary tool you have to find out if your blood glucose levels are within your target range.
+Blood glucose (blood sugar) monitoring is the primary tool you have to find out if your blood glucose levels are within your target range.
 This tells you your blood glucose level at any one time.

 It’s important for blood glucose levels to stay in a healthy range.
 If glucose levels get too low, we can lose the ability to think and function normally.
 If they get too high and stay high, it can cause damage or complications to the body over the course of many years.